 - Sexually explicit artwork and imagery (no longer permitted on Tumblr).

-- Sexually explicit prose/text that isn’t under a cut or behind a link, not flagged as 18+/NSFW and not appropriately rated/advised for.
+- Sexually explicit prose/text that isn’t under a cut or behind a link and advised for or tagged.

 Please note that this list is put together as a personal expression of the content and interactions I don’t consent to seeing on my blog.
 (Some of the above content is welcomed in other aro spaces!)
 This list isn’t an invitation to discourse over acceptable or non-acceptable ways of being engaged in fandom, creative media and social justice conversations.
 However, it’s worth noting that I am Australian: unlike the US, drawn child porn is illegal in my country.

 You are not allowed to screencap content on this blog to vague about it elsewhere.
 If there’s something you want to discuss, reblog the post.